BlackTasty/Osmo/README.md

 ### First stable release ToDo

-- Implement a forum template manager (with autofill)
+- [ ] Implement a forum template manager (with autofill) <- **Currently in development**
-- Simulator -> Test how your skin would look like in-game without starting osu!
+- [ ] Simulator -> Test how your skin would look like in-game without starting osu!
-- Auto-Updater
+- [ ] Auto-Updater
-- Implement custom titlebar and remove MahApps.Metro dependency
+- [ ] Implement custom titlebar and remove MahApps.Metro dependency
+- [ ] Translation files
+ - <s>English</s>
-- Translations
+ - German
-- Implement a custom file picker with Material Design style (and get rid of the default Win32 file picker)
+- [ ] Implement a custom file picker with Material Design style (and get rid of the default Win32 file picker)
-- Skin element resize tool (for example create SD elements from HD elements)
+- [ ] Skin element resize tool (for example create SD elements from HD elements)

 ### Screenshots